kldawnthomas/ITCapstoneHomeLab/README.md

 3. Tailscale | Runs as VPN - mild configuration needed
 4. *Optional* Home Assistant | http://ip-address:8123 or http://localhost:8123

-*Each service has its own folder for volume persistence or custom configuration (where needed)*
+*Each service has its own directory for volume persistence or custom configuration (where needed)*
 *Ensure there are no overlapping ports for that will cause conflicts in performance*